GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q1.md

       <td style="vertical-align: top";>We have <a
 href="https://github.com/WICG/attribution-reporting-api/issues/724">shared
-a proposal</a> on adding extra report delay to aggregatable reports' shared info and the definition of shared ID for the Aggregattion API to partially address the <a href="https://github.com/WICG/attribution-reporting-api/issues/724">impact of delay loss on aggregate API</a>.
+a proposal</a> on adding extra report delay to aggregatable reports' shared info and the definition of shared ID for the Aggregation Service to partially address the <a href="https://github.com/WICG/attribution-reporting-api/issues/724">impact of delay loss on aggregate API</a>.
 We welcome any feedback on the <!-- still don't have answer -->
 proposal.</td>